 Privacy and Security of Data

-The extensive usage of IoT devices and the massive data collection in agriculture give rise to privacy and data security problems.
-Farmers are required to make sure that their data is safe from unwanted access and that they abide by all applicable laws pertaining to data privacy.
-Clear policies about data ownership and use are also required, especially when sharing data with other parties.
+The extensive use of IoT devices in agriculture and the mass data collection have raised concerns regarding privacy and data security.
+Farmers must protect their data from unauthorized access and abide by data privacy laws already in force.
+It has also required clear data ownership and use policies, especially in relation to sharing data with other (third-party) parties.

 Price and Availability

-Big Data and IoT adoption in agriculture may be costly, especially for small-scale farmers.
-The high costs of IoT devices, data storage, and analytics platforms limit their accessibility.
-Governments and organizations may help solve this problem by offering grants, subsidies, or low-cost fixes that increase the accessibility of these technology for all farmers.
+The cost of adopting Big Data and IoT in agriculture is high and becomes a challenge for small farmers.
+Costs of IoT devices, data storage, and analytics platforms, make them inaccessible.
+Some governments and organizations may help reduce that by offering grants, subsidies or cheap solutions that allow these technologies to reach all farmers.

 Technical Proficiency